jzbradley/electron-react-webpack-boilerplate/README.md

 ## Custom Window Titlebar & Menu

-This project now includes custom [Electron Window](https://github.com/guasam/electron-window), Titlebar, Menu Items, Window Controls & application icon etc by default.
+This project now includes custom [Electron Window (JS)](https://github.com/guasam/electron-window-js), Titlebar, Menu Items, Window Controls & application icon etc by default.
 Menu items and windows controls layout or colors can be customized easily by modifying the `misc/window` modules.
 The `windows` platform buttons are being used by default in the Titlebar.

 Menubar can be toggled by pressing `ALT` key